Takamatsu Castle

 How do I get to Takamatsu Castle?

 The nearest station is Takamatsu Station (JR Yosan Line / JR Kotoku Line / Kotoden Kotohira Line).
-It is approximately a 5-minute walk from the station.
-Parking: Limited parking within the park.
-The central station location makes train access far preferable.
-Accessible with a JR Pass.
+From there it is about 5 minutes on foot.

 How much does Takamatsu Castle cost to enter?